seL4/sel4webserver/README.md

 ## Current status

-Currently there is a single configuration for serving a static website from a webserver running inside a Linux guest on an [odroid-xu4][odroid-xu4] on a local network.
+Currently there are two configurations for serving a static website from a webserver running inside a Linux guest on an [odroid-xu4][odroid-xu4] on a local network.
+This includes a configuration with a single VM instance that serves a static website.
+The second configuration involves multiple VM's serving a static website.
+The multiple VM configuration has an additional VM that acts as an network access point for the other VMs.
 It would be possible to modify which static website is being served by modifying the static html files located in `/run/site/` in the Linux guest's file system.

 [odroid-xu4]:https://wiki.odroid.com/odroid-xu4/odroid-xu4